 The second was the panicked withdrawal and evacuation of Afghanistan that all too clearly looked like a replay of the panicked withdrawal and evacuation of Vietnam.
 Once again a nation was left to suffer after years of destruction, betrayal, and chaos.
 False hopes have given way to corruption, persecution, and indescribable loss.

 How has this happened?
 The Boomers were supposed to make the world a better place.
 We were going to eliminate injustice, stop the wars, and look after the planet.
 Hundreds of songs of love, peace, and happiness were written by our favourite musicians outlining the changes to come, and we sang along believing it would happen.
-Songs like Mercy Mercy Me, Crystal Blue Persuasion, and Imagine.
+Songs like Mercy Mercy Me (The Ecology), Crystal Blue Persuasion, and Imagine defined our beliefs.

 In just the past 5 years alone we have lost David Bowie, Glenn Frey, Paul Kantner, Keith Emerson, Greg Lake, Leon Russell, Prince, Chuck Berry, Greg Allman, Glen Campbell, Walter Becker, Tom Petty, Marty Balin, Ric Ocasek, Ginger Baker, Spencer Davis, Little Richard, Neil Peart, Kenny Rogers, Eddie Van Halen, Bill Withers, Dusty Hill, Gerry Marsden, Phil Spector, B.J.
 Thomas, Mary Wilson, and this summer Charlie Watts.